 Let's Discuss your Project?

 Chinese millennials grew up with the internet and social media.
-But because they were the only children, so they turned to the internet as the best way for socializing and entertainment.
-For International brands, finding the right strategy that is widely accepted by different audience has become increasingly complicated thanks to the fast pace of communication and the flow of information.
-There are certainly some basic criteria for creating a good Chinese brandname, such as whether it is memorable, conveys the brand’s story, and has no negative meaning in Mandarin and major dialects.
+But because they were the only children in their family, they turned to the internet as the best way for socializing and entertainment.
+For international brands, finding the right strategy that is widely accepted by the different audiences has become increasingly complicated thanks to the fast pace of communication and the flow of information.
+There are certainly some basic criteria for creating a good Chinese brand name, such as whether it is memorable, conveys the brand’s story, and has no negative meaning in Mandarin and major dialects.
 Those, who are still looking for Chinese consumers should probably re-think their strategy; otherwise, they might miss the boat.
-Naming is just one part of branding and is not the only factor that determines the performance of a luxury brand in China.
+Naming is just one part of the branding and is not the only factor that determines the performance of a luxury brand in China.
 In reality, this can not guarantee a satisfactory result, but that should not discourage brands.

-Influencers will be very helpful for your brands in China.
+Influencers will be very helpful to promote your lifestyle brand in China.
 If a product or service is loved by Chinese influencers and celebrities, there will be a natural trickle-down effect for Chinese consumers.
-According to the CBNData, the online celebrity economy reached over 58 billion yuan (US$8.4 billion) in 2017, that made the sector more valuable than the domestic film industry, which brought in 45.7 billion yuan in revenues during the same year.
+According to the CBNData, the online celebrity economy reached over 58 billion yuan (US$8.4 billion) in 2017, which made the sector more valuable than the domestic film industry, which brought in 45.7 billion yuan in revenues during the same year.
 Luxury cosmetics brands such as M.A.C. and Bobbi Brown are initially became known in China because they were, and still, are, very popular among professional make-up artists.
 With the rise of social media, many of these make-up artists and stylists have also become online influencers, winning large audiences who come to them for beauty advice.

 What differentiates lifestyle brands from fashion brands, for example, is their storytelling.
 Lifestyle brands often sell a particular lifestyle to which all the products sold are attached, taking care of their communication through themed storytelling therefore makes it possible to create a strong brand identity and thus differentiate themselves in the Chinese market.

-WHY HIRE US FOR YOUR LIFESTYLE BRANDS MARKETING?
+WHY HIRE US TO PROMOTE YOUR LIFESTYLE BRAND IN CHINA?